 If you have any questions regarding Tuition Fees please contact the Fees Department at the College on 03 5623 5944 or email firstname.lastname@example.org

-Tuition Fees for the year are charged annually, as advised on the Tuition Fee Schedule and are payable in full by 31 December each year.
+Education Fees for the year are charged annually, as advised on the Education Fee Schedule and are payable in full by 30 November each year.
 Direct Debit is the preferred method of payment.

-All Non-Tuition charges will be billed to the tuition fees account as of 2019.
+All Non-Education Fee charges will be billed to the Education Fees account.

-Examples of the type of Non-Tuition charges that may be applicable are noted under the College Fees section on the website.
+Examples of the type of Non-Education Fee charges that may be applicable are noted under the Education Fees section on the website.

-Payment of these must be made separately and will not be covered by your Tuition Fee Direct Debit arrangement, unless an arrangement has been approved by the Fees Department.
+Payment of these must be made separately and will not be covered by your Education Fee Direct Debit arrangement, unless an arrangement has been approved by the Fees Department.

 Direct Debit (Preferred payment method)

-We encourage you to arrange payment of your Tuition Fee Account by Direct Debit.
+We encourage you to arrange payment of your Education Fee Account by Direct Debit.
 To enter into a Direct Debit Arrangement, please complete a new Direct Debit Authority Form.
 Please complete the appropriate Direct Debit Request form based on your preferred arrangement (credit card OR bank account).

 If you require any change to direct debit frequency, account details etc. a new direct debit request form will be required to be completed and submitted to the Fees Department seven (7) working days prior to the date requested

 If paying by other means than Direct Debit, please contact the Fees Department directly on 03 5623 5944 to update.